Health Information Technology

 Students have the opportunity to earn one of the following certificates after 1 year of study in the program.
 Then earn the AAS degree after the second year.

-Medical Billing and Coding Certificate – students will be qualified to take the national CCA/CCS or CPC coding exam to become a certified coder - The healthcare worker responsible for assigning numeric or alphanumeric codes to diagnostic or procedural statements.
+Medical Billing and Coding Certificate – students will be qualified to take the National CCA/CCS or CPC coding exam to become a certified coder - The healthcare worker responsible for assigning numeric or alphanumeric codes to diagnostic or procedural statements.

 According to AHIMA, “the medical coding professional (or coder) is responsible for translating healthcare providers’ diagnostic and procedural phrases into coded form.
 Coding professionals do this by reviewing and analyzing health records to identify relevant diagnoses and procedures for distinct patient encounters.
 This translation process requires interaction with the healthcare provider to ensure terms are translated correctly.
 Coding professionals must possess a thorough understanding of the health record’s content in order to find information to support or provide specificity for coding.
 Certified medical coders are trained in the anatomy and physiology of the human body and disease processes in order to understand the etiology, pathology, symptoms, signs, diagnostic studies, treatment modalities, and prognosis of diseases and procedures to be coded.
 The job entails much more than simply locating diagnostic and procedural phrases in the coding manuals or with encoder software.
 It requires knowledge of disease processes and procedural techniques to consistently apply the correct codes.
 A medical coding professional works as part of a team to achieve the best quality patient care.” - AHIMA

-Clinical Health Informatics Specialist External Certification
+Clinical Health Informatics Specialist Certificate:

 Accreditation and Certification Information: